 Frehafer from Wellington’s Leather Furniture recommends a leather conditioner with sunscreen several times a year.
 To protect your leather furniture, keep it away from direct sunlight and heat sources, which can cause drying and cracking.
 “Leather breathes and continues to remove moisture from its environment to keep it soft and supple,” Frehafer says.
 “In certain conditions and climates where it is very dry, it will require more conditioning because of less moisture available.”

-Browse examples of leather sofas, love seat, chairs, ottomans and benches that Rustic Artistry’s partner artisans have custom made for previous customers, and let us help you create a custom piece that’s perfect for your home.
+View examples of Rustic Artistry’s handcrafted leather sofas, love seats, chairs, ottomans and benches, all custom made to order by our partner artisans.
+We can help you create a custom piece that’s perfect for your home.